How to Monitor Storage Performance with a Single Application

 Storage Resource Monitor comes with a number of useful reports, some intended for the technician and some for management.
 Here’s the list.

-We looked at capacity planning and there’s a report that gives the information of overall risk.
-If I want to know which LUNs I need to worry about, I can run a report.
+We looked at capacity planning and there’s a report that gives the information of overall risk for our storage environment.
+If I want to know which LUNs I need to worry about, I can run a disk space report.
 It tells me whether or not we’re okay.
 The following report shows a number of thin LUNs that are already past when we should have added capacity.
 I also can see volumes and there we’re okay.
 None of the volumes are in any imminent danger.

 Let’s look into one of those problem children: Concrete.001.
 Even in the reporting, we still have drill down capabilities.
 Here’s what we see: